charliecalvert/CloudNotes/Assignments/Prog270Midterm2016.md

 Make sure the markdown for your completed site is in your repository in the folder called **AllTest**.

-Put the HTML for your completed site in your repository in a folder called **Midterm-HTML**.
+Put the HTML for your completed site in your repository in a folder created in the root of your repository called **Midterm-HTML**.
 There are numerous ways to get the HTML from your web site to your repository.
 One might be to issue a command similar to this:

 ```
-cp -r /var/www/html ~/Git/prog270-lastname-2016/Midterm-HTML
+cp -r /var/www/html ~/Git/prog270-lastname-2016/Midterm-HTML/.
 ```

 When you turn in the assignment, provide a link to the home page of your running website.
 I'm looking for a URL leading to your website running on AWS through an Elastic IP.
 I don't care how you provide the link, but in most cases using the Canvas comment area should be a good enough.